garylirocks/quickrefs/azure-sql-db.markdown

 - Access to full capabilities of SQL Server
 - Responsible for updating and patching the OS and SQL Server

+There's a VM extention that helps with licensing, patching, backing up, etc

 ## Data security